New England Journal of Medicine November 17, 2016

 Setting

-Population Postmenopausal women with ER+/HER2- metastatic breast cancer, with no prior systemic treatment for their advanced disease.
+Population Postmenopausal women with estrogen receptor (ER)-positive, HER2-negative advanced breast cancer who had not received prior systemic treatment for their advanced disease

 Study Limitations